webpro-nl/knip/packages/docs/src/content/docs/guides/performance.md

 Use the `--debug` and `--performance` flags to find potential bottlenecks.

-## Ignoring Files
+## Ignoring files

 Files matching the `ignore` patterns are not excluded from the analysis.
-They're simply not printed in the report.
-Use negated `project` patterns to exclude files from the analysis whenever possible.
+They're just not printed in the report.
+Use negated `entry` patterns to exclude files from the analysis whenever possible.

 Here's a little guide:

 1. Set `entry` files if necessary.
 2. Override the default `project` setting to cover all source files (default:
    `**/*.{js,ts}`)
-3. If needed, use additional negated `entry` and `project` patterns to exclude files from the analysis.
+3. If needed, use additional negated `entry` patterns to exclude files from the analysis.
+4. If needed, use additional negated `project` files to narrow down the set of all files to find unused files.
-4. Then use `ignore` patterns for the remaining issues in the reports.
+5. Then use `ignore` patterns for the remaining issues in the reports.

 ❌ Don't do this: